-Proper Set-Out of Waste & Recycling Bins in Winter Safer for Everyone
+Proper Placement of Waste & Recycling Bins in Winter Safer for Everyone

 Winter weather can be a challenge for collection of recyclables, green carts and garbage.
 Materials placed on top of snowbanks can present a safety hazard for collection contractors working in Petawawa, Pembroke and Laurentian Valley and improper set-out can result in damage to containers by snowplows.

-Here are the set-out requirements for recycling and garbage containers as well as green carts.
+Here are the placement requirements for recycling and garbage containers as well as green carts.

 - Items must be placed 5 to 6 feet (1.5 to 1.8 m) from curb or roadside (in driveway, not on sidewalk or snow bank).
 Material placed behind or on top of snowbanks may not be collected.